Data splitting

 lr_subs = LogisticRegression(solver='liblinear')

-lr_subs.fit(X_train_subs, y_train_subs)
+lr_subs.fit(X_train_subs, y_train_subs);

 lr_subs_pred = lr_subs.predict(X_test)